 Here are my final thoughts of encouragement to you:

-You don’t have to start right away.
+2. Create an Implementation Plan: You don’t have to start right away.
 Look at your unit planning documents, when do you start a new unit?
-Put that date on the calendar and then work backwards.
+Put that date on the calendar and then work backward.
 Create a plan of what you will work on to roll out your small group teaching and then put it into action.

 Until next time,